Search

 Can we join the Accreditation Scheme?

 Yes.
-We are still processing Accreditation Eligibility questionnaires to allow museums to achieve Working Towards Accreditation status.
+We process Accreditation Eligibility questionnaires year-round to allow museums to achieve Working Towards Accreditation status.

 Information on the eligibility process is available on our website.
 Please note that it will take 6 weeks for MGS to assess any eligibility application.
-Please do phone or email Jenny or Victoria and we can provide help and advice.
+Please phone or email the Accreditation Team and we can provide help and advice.